thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        Tor control port password (default: empty)

   -upnp
-       Use UPnP to map the listening port (default: 0)
+       Use UPnP to map the listening port (default: 1 when listening and no -proxy)

   -whitebind=<[permissions@]addr>
        Bind to the given address and add permission flags to the peers